-Accepting card payments
+Accepting card payments as a retailer

 - Card present transaction – up to four working days